MagB/Decodon_2015/README.md

 In this project, there is information  populations surveyed by MPB and CT in 2015.
 There is also two datasets pertaining to the greenhouse collection of D. verticillatus.

-There are 3 types of field data currently part of this project:
+There are 4 field datasets currently part of this project:
 1. Survey of D. verticillatus populations across Ontario and Quebec (one location).
 This includes morph frequency estimate.
 2. Population-level estimate of fertility (proportion of fruiting and flowering ramets)
-3. Ramet-level estimates of fertility (currently this is limited to number of flowers and fruits per ramet, of ramets that made at least one flower).
+3. Ramet-level estimates of fertility: number of flowers and fruits per ramet (of ramets that made at least one flower).
 4. Ramet-level estimate of fertility based on seed counts from field collected fruit (collected in October 2015 by MPB).
 Several undergrad volunteers helped count seeds.

+### How to use the data:

+The raw data described above in "Data Description" have been cleaned, verified and when appropriate merged into a single file (this is the case for the ramet-level estimates of fertility; seed data was joined to flowers and fruit data)
+For analysis, use the data files located in the  "data/output_data/" folder.

 ### Data Analysis Performed to Date: